Alresford, Essex: History and culture

 During the Tudor era, a number of wills detailed charity for the poor.
 A yearly rent-charge of 12s.
 8d. on the Milch Pightle field (of the Heath Farm) was left in 1508 by Edmund Porter for the relief of the poor.
 In 1588, Edmund Porter left Knapps and lands of 31 acres to John Porter and his heirs.
 In return, Porter was expected to give the poor every Sunday from Whitsun to Michaelmas the milk of two cows; 3s/4d on Good Friday and Christmas Day.
 This milk tribute was later commuted into a distribution of bread.
 In 1571, yeoman Richard Boller refers to his almshouse at Alresford.

 Alresford Lodge, once the manor of Cockaynes, was held by Mrs Kinnaston of London in 1764.
-The current Edwardian mansion was built in 1910/11.
-From at least 1914, until his death in 1932, Alresford Grange was the home of Wilson Marriage, owner of the successful corn milling company at East Mill Colchester which produced over 2500 bags of flour per week.
-He became Portreeve of Colchester, and also Mayor in 1891.
-He helped to establish several schools and a comprehensive school was named after him.
+The current Edwardian mansion was built in 1910/11 by Alderman Wilson Marriage JP, The Portreeve of Colchester.
+From at least 1914, until his death in 1932, Until his death in 1932, Alresford Grange was the home of Wilson Marriage, owner of the successful corn milling company at East Mill Colchester which produced over 2500 bags of flour per week.
+He served as the mayor of Colchester four times and helped to establish several schools and a comprehensive school was named after him.

 Alresford Hall, as well as the Manors of Alresford and Cockaynes were purchased in Autumn 1721 by Captain Matthew Martin, owner of Wivenhoe House.
 He was the Captain of the East India Company's "Marlborough" a 480-ton merchant ship with 32 guns.
 In 1712, the Marlborough was attacked by three French ships but he managed to avoid capture.
 He received a reward of £1000 and a gold medallion with 24 diamonds for this action.
 Martin went onto become MP for Colchester twice and Mayor in 1726.
 By 1738, the Martin family had moved to Alresford Hall and had built a vault in St Peter's Church.
 The remodelling of the house was completed by his granddaughter Mary Martin Rebow and her husband Isaac Martin Rebow of Wivenhoe House, who was MP for Colchester between 1755 and 1781.
 At one stage the old hall was not water-tight, as recorded in a letter by his cousin Mary Martin in August 1778 ".. begs you will speak to Mr. Ennew and have the Old Building kept up as tight as possible till the new one is erected.."
 Richard Woods designed improvements to the grounds and house, but these were not completed before Isaac Martin Rebow's death in 1781.
 An indenture of 1786 left the Hall, the Quarters, eight farms and the Ship House in trust for his daughters.